 Figure 7: HRC-I raster scan observation of Ar Lac in chip coordinates.
-Circles around each observation point have the 50% - 90% encircled energy radii $\times 5$.
+Circles around each observation point have the 50% - 90% encircled energy radii $\times 5$ .
 The data are fit to a 2-D quadratic function to find the optical axis.
-Data taken in September 2013.
+Data taken in September 2014.
 The numbers under the circles are the OBSIDs of the observations.

 Figure 8: Same as Fig. 7 but zoomed in to the optical axis region.
 The five colored ×'s are the positions of quadratic function minimum for 50% - 90% encircled energy fit.
 The colored circles indicate their encircled energy radii.
-The black circles are the 1- σ fit errors.
+The black circles are the 1- $\sigma$ fit errors.
 The black × marks the optical axis position, taken as the mean of the above 5 minimums.
-The black oval is the 1- σ error ellipse.
+The black oval is the 1- $\sigma$ error ellipse.

 Figure 9: Chandra optical axis positions on HRC-I since launch.
 Each position is labeled by the year-month.
-The position is relatively stable and well with in a 10" region.
+The position is relatively stable and well with in a 10'' region.
+Since year 2000, the optical axis drift was only in a 6'' region.